 We talk of green hydrogen when the method used to produce it is based on renewable energy sources.

-Green hydrogen production is different, being based on decarbonised energy sources: renewable electricity from wind or solar.
+Actually, green hydrogen production is different, being based on decarbonised energy sources: renewable electricity from wind or solar.
 To produce green hydrogen, a water electrolysis process is thus used, which produces no greenhouse gases.
+It consists in breaking down the water molecules into dioxygen and dihydrogen using an electric current.
+The electricity used must be from renewables.

 Green hydrogen is therefore a clean energy carrier that allows diversification of the energy mix and helps the energy transition.